daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 * Tier 5: Terrifying Image
 * Tier 6: Grandiose Illusion or Permanent Illusion

-**GM Intrusions:** The illusion isn’t believable.
+**GM Intrusions:** The illusion isn't believable.
 The illusion is pierced at just the wrong moment.

 -----

 ### Crafts Unique Objects

-You’re an inventor of strange and useful objects.
+You're an inventor of strange and useful objects.

 * Tier 1: Crafter
 * Tier 1: Master Identifier